 The peculiar life & times of Flaming June: “The most wonderful painting in existence”.
 A world renown Pre-Raphaelite piece of art – that will take us from Clapham Common to Puerto Rico, but carefully avoiding Andrew Lloyd Webber’s lefty granny.
 Continue reading The peculiar life & times of Flaming June: “The most wonderful painting in existence”

 The Day Dream (1880) – By Dante Gabriel Rossetti (1828-1882).
 Victoria & Albert Museum.
-Readers reading #9 Instead of ‘Readers reading’, perhaps this one ought to be titled ‘Reader forgetting about reading’!
+Readers reading #9 Instead of ‘Readers reading’, perhaps this one ought to be titled ‘Reader forgetting about reading’ – we’ve all done it, one moment reading, the next drifting into a dream.
 Rossetti was an English poet, illustrator, painter and translator – and co-founder of the Pre-Raphaelite Brotherhood.
-The Day Dream was his last finished work.
-Rossetti even wrote a sonnet about this lovely painting: … Continue reading Painting: The Day Dream (1880)
+The Day Dream … Continue reading Painting: The Day Dream (1880)

 Where is Anne Catherick?!
 Or to be more accurate where is this painting?
 In a Tumblr post on Wilkie Collins’ sensational novel The Woman in White, I used the Pre-Raphaelite painting for illustration.
 The Somnambulist by John Everett Millais.
 It is thought by some that Millais was inspired by the book.
 It left me wanting to know which art gallery had it.
 Sadly, I learned … Continue reading Where is Anne Catherick?!